Unified Command continues response to fire aboard motor vessel Grande Costa D’Avorio at Port Newark

 |0

-This work, Unified Command continues response to fire aboard motor vessel Grande Costa D’Avorio at Port Newark, by PO3 Mikaela McGee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unified Command continues response to fire aboard motor vessel Grande Costa D’Avorio at Port Newark [Image 2 of 2], by Daniel Henry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT